Ylianst/ESP-IQ2020/README.md

    uart_id: SpaConnection
    port: 1234

 # If using celsius units on the hot tub remote, replace _f_ with _c_ in the three entries below.
+# Feel free to remove any sensor that are not relevent for your hot tub.
 sensor:
   - platform: iq2020
     current_f_temperature: